 - Ingenol mebutate gel (Picato).

 - Diclofenac gel (Voltaren, Solaraze).

-In photodynamic therapy, the doctor applies a chemical solution to the affected skin that makes it sensitive to light.
-He or she then exposes the area to artificial light to destroy damaged skin cells.
+The doctor applies a chemical solution to the affected skin in photodynamic therapy that makes it sensitive to light.
+They then expose the area to artificial light to destroy damaged skin cells.

 Surgical procedures and other procedures

 If you have only an actinic keratosis, the doctor may recommend its removal.
 The most common methods include:

 Freezing (cryotherapy).
 Actinic keratosis can be eliminated by freezing them with liquid nitrogen.
 The doctor applies the substance to the affected skin, which causes blistering or peeling.